 - Assisting with the international aspect.
 Since the surrogate is often located in a different country than the future parents, the agency you choose should have an understanding of how business is conducted in that culture as well as local staff who can ensure that everything goes smoothly.
 The future parents traditionally travel to be present for the birth, and the agency should be able to assist with accommodation and other details of their stay.

 Anavara has a proven track record of providing the excellence of care that you deserve without the price tag you might expect.

 Types of Surrogacy

-The volunteer surrogate will be inseminated with the fertilised egg and the sperm usually of the intended parents(embryo) through the process of In-Vitro-Fertilization.
-IVF is a manual way of fertilising the egg and sperm outside the human body, when the embryo is formed it will be surgically implanted in the surrogate’s womb.
-This case is much different than the traditional method as it does not use the surrogate’s egg and therefore surrogate is not the biological mother.
+- Gestational Surrogacy: In this process the surrogate undergoes the In Vitro Fertilization (IVF) procedure.
+IVF is a manual way of fertilizing the egg and sperm outside the human body, and when the embryo is formed it is transferred to the surrogate.
 The egg and/or the sperm can be from any individual apart from the surrogate.

 - Traditional Surrogacy: The surrogate volunteers to donate her egg and carries the baby until birth, making the surrogate the child’s biological mother.
 This usually takes place when the intended mother is not able to conceive naturally due to factors such as older age, history of miscarriages, the absence of a uterus, or issues with their uterine wall or cervix.

 - Commercial Surrogacy: An arrangement in which a surrogate is paid for carrying the fetus of the intended couple in her womb.
 Medical expenses and other expenses of the surrogate are sponsored by the intended parents.
 A contract or a mutual agreement is signed by the surrogate and the intended parents to avoid disputes over reimbursements of medical expenses and promised compensation.